madslundt/cloud-media-scripts/README.md

 ## UnionFS
 UnionFS is used to mount both cloud and local media to a local folder (`local_media_dir`).

-Cloud media is mounted with Read-only permissions.
+ - Cloud media is mounted with Read-only permissions.
-Local media is mounted with Read/Write permissions.
+ - Local media is mounted with Read/Write permissions.

-The reason for these permissions are that if you write to the local folder (`local_media_dir`) it will write it will not try to write it directly to your cloud folder, but instead to your local media (`local_decrypt_dir`).
+The reason for these permissions are that when writing to the local folder (`local_media_dir`) it will not try to write it directly to the cloud folder, but instead to the local media (`local_decrypt_dir`).
 Later this will be encrypted and uploaded to the cloud by Rclone.

 # Thanks to
  - Gesis for the original scripts: `git://git.gesis.pw:/nimbostratus.git`